tpoisot/ms_spegen_cooc/intro.md

 [@hassell_generalist_1986], there is a need to investigate the maintenance of species with different specificities.

-In a previous paper [@poisot_conceptual_2011], we suggested that the mechanisms shaping the evolution of specificity were similar for both antagonistic and mutualistic interactions, which implies that relationships between specificity, the co- occurrence of specialists and generalists, and other metrics of community structure should be the same across different types of ecological interaction, despite each category of network having different structural properties.
+In a previous paper [@poisot_conceptual_2011], we argued that the mechanisms shaping the evolution of specificity were similar for both antagonistic and mutualistic interactions, which implies that relationships between specificity, the co- occurrence of specialists and generalists, and other metrics of community structure should be similar across different types of ecological interaction, despite each category of network having different structural properties.
 One central result of the analyses presented in the present contribution is that empirical data show consistently more variation in specificities of all species on the upper trophic level (hereafter called “strategy diversity”) than predicted by two contrasting null models.
-This suggests that organisms with very different levels of specificity do co- occur in most natural systems.
-Importantly, we reveal the existence of a continuum from networks of mostly-specialized to mostly-generalized species, with the potential for specialist/generalist co-occurrence being greater at intermediate points.
+This suggests that organisms with very different levels of specificity can co-occur in most natural systems.

+In this paper, we use a large dataset of species interaction networks spanning three contrasted types of ecological interactions (herbivory, parasitism, and mutualism), to characterize to what extent species with different  specificities can co- occur within the same community.
+Importantly, we find a continuum from networks of mostly-specialized to mostly-generalized species, with the potential for specialist/generalist co-occurrence being greater at intermediate points.
 Strategy diversity is contingent upon network properties, including nestedness (a measure of niche